Reign in style in this majestic Cumbrian castle. It’s steeped in history but offers contemporary five-star luxury.

 For full details of twins, doubles and en-suites

 Browse availability for Blencowe Hall - select your dates and click Enquire to contact one of The Rowley Estates team.

 Booking direct guarantees the best rates.

-Rates range from £44 per person per night based full occupancy of the double bedrooms for a 3 night stay in the early spring season.
+Rates range from £44 per person per night based full occupancy of the double bedrooms for a 3 night mid-week stay in the early spring season.

 We had our perfect wedding day at Blencowe Hall back in September.
 From the minute we contacted The Rowley Estate…

 My family and freinds has just spent a fabulous weekend at the castle celerbrating my 60th Birthday , we could…